HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Ingredients List

-1 can "A Taste of Thai" low-fat, unsweetened coconut milk
+• 1 can “A Taste of Thai” low-fat, unsweetened coconut milk or similar

 Combine the sugar and cinnamon, mixing well.
-Place the coconut milk and the sugar mixture into separate baking dishes (Picture 2).
-Place the pineapple slice in the coconut milk, coating both sides (Picture 3), shake off the excess, then dredge the slice in the sugar mixture (Picture 4).
+Place the coconut milk and the sugar mixture into separate baking dishes.
+Place a pineapple slice in the coconut milk, coating both sides, shake off the excess, then dredge the slice in the sugar mixture.

 The slices will have a thick coating of sugar on both sides.
-Don't worry, much of that sugar will melt away during grilling.
+Don’t worry, some of the sugar will melt away during grilling.

 Grilling The Slices